oracle-livelabs/oci/oci-cis-landing-zone/03-configure-variables/configure.md

 __The default value of 10.0.0.0/20 will work__, and is large enough to fit most use cases.
 For this lab, only change this value if you know what you are doing.

+Check the __Advanced Options__ checkbox to view further configurations.
+Give your VCN a custom name under __VCNs Custom Names__.

 ![Generic VCN Configurations](images/generic_vcn.png "Generic VCN")

 ### Networking - Exadata Cloud Service VCNs to Networking - Connectivity to On-Premises

 We will not be covering these sections yet.
-Please leave them as-is.
+Leave them as-is.

 ### Events and Notifications